stain/2022-fdo-paper/manuscript.md

 Table: Comparing FAIR Digital Object (with the DOIP 2.0 protocol [@handle:0.DOIP/DOIPV2.0]) and Web technologies (using Linked Data) as middleware infrastructures [@doi:10.5381/jot.2004.3.5.a2]
 {#tbl:fdo-web-middleware}

+...

+As for the aspect of _Performance_, it is interesting to note that while the first version of DOIP [@{https://www.dona.net/doipv1doc}] supported multiplexed channels similar to HTTP/2, allowing concurrent transfer of several digital objects.
+However multiplexing was removed for the much simplified DOIP 2.0 [@handle:0.DOIP/DOIPV2.0], which do support multiple asynchronous requests, but unlike DOIP 1.0 will require a DO response to be sent back completely, as a series of segments (which again can be split the bytes of each binary _element_ into sized _chunks_), before transmission of another DO response can start on the transport channel.
+It is unclear what is the purpose of splitting a binary into chunks on a channel which no longer can be multiplexed and the only property of a chunk is its size [^4].

 [^1]: The `http` protocol (port 80) can in theory also upgrade [@doi:10.17487/RFC2817] to TLS encryption, as commonly used by [Internet Printing Protocol](https://www.rfc-editor.org/rfc/rfc8010.html#section-8.2) for `ipp` URIs, but on the Web, best practice is explicit `https` (port 443) URLs to ensure following links stay secure.

+[^4]: Although it is possible with `0.DOIP/Op.Retrieve` to request only particular individual elements of an DO (e.g. one file), unlike HTTP's `Range` request, it is not possible to select individual chunks of an element's bytestream.